Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 not her bushy tailed vulpine sister.

-So going overland, supplemented by a few student concession flights, would allow me to take in many exotic lands and peoples at more or less the same cost.
+So going overland in my seven-league boots, supplemented by a few student concession flights, would allow me to take in many exotic lands and peoples at more or less the same cost.
 My earlier safari had taught me how to start on the logistics and hazards of travelling in Asia at a basic level.
 The bare necessities.
 My plan would be to sample some of India’s spice, courtesy of her railway system leading me to hop it to the ‘schoolhouse in the clouds’ in Nepal and the archaeological treasure of Mohenjo-daro in Pakistan after which I would pick up the Hippy Trail proper.

 A Train of Impressions